 This column was provided to The Associated Press by the personal finance site NerdWallet.
 The content is for educational and informational purposes and does not constitute investment advice.
 Liz Weston is a columnist at NerdWallet, a certified financial planner and author of “Your Credit Score.”

-This article was written by LIZ WESTON of NerdWallet from The Associated Press and was legally licensed through the Industry Dive publisher network.
-Please direct all licensing questions to email@example.com.
+This article was written by LIZ WESTON of NerdWallet from The Associated Press and was legally licensed through the Industry Dive Content Marketplace.
+Please direct all licensing questions to firstname.lastname@example.org.

 Brokerage and investment advisory services are available through UnionBanc Investment Services LLC, an SEC-registered broker-dealer, investment adviser, member FINRA/SIPC, and subsidiary of MUFG Union Bank, N.A.
 Insurance services are available through UnionBanc Insurance Services, a division of MUFG Union Bank, N.A. with a California domicile and principal place of business at 1201 Camino Del Mar, Suite 208, Del Mar, CA 92014.
 California State Insurance License No. 0817733.
 Non-deposit investment and insurance products: • Are NOT deposits or other obligations of, or guaranteed by, the Bank or any Bank affiliate • Are NOT insured by the FDIC or by any other federal government agency • Are subject to investment risks, including possible loss of the principal amount invested • Insurance and annuities are products of the insurance carriers.